COSC-499-W2023/year-long-project-team-5/docs/weekly logs/beck_corkle_log.md

 ## Non-feature work
 - Team meetings
 - Reviewing PRs
+- Peer testing on tuesday
+- Made lots of issues and requirements for all problems found during peer testing

 ## All of my features for **this milestone**
 ### **Feature**: Automatic emailing